ishvetso/WW-analysis/README.md

-Instructions to setup the WW-analysis code
+Instructions to setup the WW-analysis code.
+This the branch that is used for synchronization with Zurich, Milano and Peking groups, March 2015.
 ========

 ```